Categories

 ‘A Winning Team’ (2023) is all about love

-The Hallmark Channel produces as many as 100 films in a year, and A Winning Team may be its only soccer movie, ever.
+The Hallmark Channel produces as many as 100 films in a year, and A Winning Team may be its first soccer movie.
 Like most Hallmark films, it’s also about how love of family plus a little romance pull the lead lady footballer back to a real life.

 ‘Khartoum Offside’ (2019) intimate but confusing